sjbennett123/gloryforthefist/content/rules/playtest/playtest_racial_traits.md

 **Version**:  1.2

 **Objective**:  This playtest expands racial abilities and opens them up to purchase and use for all races at an increased cost.
-The primary purpose of this is to facilitate a broader range of character concepts and role-play otions to all NERO players
+The primary purpose of this is to facilitate a broader range of character concepts and role-play options to all NERO players

 **Secondary Objective**: Secondary benefits of this playtest are the elimination of racial restrictions and disadvantage.
 This also serves to expand the viable options for players and characters in the future.

 **Summary**:  The Races of Tyrra each ossess natural tendencies and attributes, in NEOR these are represented by traits, the traits a character has determine the skills that are easier to learn for that character.
 Each race also receives a featured skill, most often a weapon that comes naturally to that race.
 The traits and features that are associated with each race are found on table 2.
 Table 1 lists all available racial skills, as well as two costs.
-One lower cost for races that have the same trait as the category of the skill, and another higher cost, for characters without hte trait.
-Characters may oly purchase one racial skill per level, and oly skills who lowest cost is 4 build points or less can be purchased multiple times.
+One lower cost for races that have the same trait as the category of the skill, and another higher cost, for characters without the trait.
+Characters may only purchase one racial skill per level, and only skills who lowest cost is 4 build points or less can be purchased multiple times.

 **Note**: This playtests removes all restrictions and benefits related to race listed in the Nero 9'th edition rulebook.
 Body point changes, build discounts, and skill purchase requirements; they are all considered removed when using this playtest.